 Nikolaus Mach-Hour has been studying Japanese and working with Japanese for more than 25 years.
 After living in Tokyo and in Hokkaido in the ’90s in order to improve his language skills and also to work in Japanese companies, he returned to Munich to finish his studies in communication.
 He has been successfully running a service company catering to Japanese expatriates that he founded in Munich in 2001.
 There, he gained experience in managing both Japanese and non-Japanese staff.

 Yumi Hasegawa is a communications specialist with a background in Law and International Relations.
 Yumi has lived and worked between Europe and Japan.
 She studied at the International School of Geneva, Switzerland and then earned her degree in Japan from the Kyoto University Faculty of Law.
 She was one of the first women hired by a Japanese company to rise to management level.
 She later worked for seven years as a journalist for The Japan Times.

-Aska Tsuchiya is a certified training professional and a cross-cultural consultant.
-She graduated cum laude with a degree in anthropology from New York University (NYU) and with an MBA from IE Business School in Madrid, Spain.
-She holds a trainer’s certificate from Fédération de la Formation Professionnelle (FFP).
+Aska Tsuchiya is an intercultural consultant and business school lecturer.
+In addition to B.A. in anthropology from New York University and M.B.A. from IE Business School in Spain, she has a trainer’s certificate from the professional training federation (FFP) in France.
 A native Japanese raised in Tokyo, she has lived in seven countries and worked in five (US, Japan, UK, Denmark and France) with over 20 years of experience from major companies in banking, airline, consumer goods and medical industries.